The Winnipeg Jets have developed one of the NHL's most passionate fan bases.

 If you want to wager on Connor scoring at any point of the game, however, his odds for that are usually set around +100, meaning a $100 wager wins $100.

-The whole ticket is lost if one leg (another word for event) of the special or parlay loses.
+The whole ticket is lost if one leg (another word for event) of the parlay loses.

-You may believe that Winnipeg is a strong play on the moneyline against that Flames, that the game will go under 6.5 goals, and that Connor will score a goal.
+You may believe that Winnipeg is a strong play on the moneyline against that Ducks, that the game will go under 6.5 goals and that Connor will score a goal.
 You could wager on all three events separately and the odds would be presented like this:

 Winnipeg Jets moneyline (-140)